gatsbyjs/gatsby/docs/blog/2018-10-11-vscode-gatsby-development/index.md

 tags: ["editor", "source", "documentation"]
 ---

-In this article I will talk about using VS Code Editor if you want to contribute to the core [Gatsby project](https://github.com/gatsbyjs/gatsby).
-We'll learn how to easily configure the Editor to make development easier and help ensure your Pull Requests are ✅ and get accepted.
+VS Code is a truly great choice for your code editing needs.
+In this article, I'll show you some great tips and tricks, extensions, and more to maximize your productivity and get to what matters, building out great products.
+Some of these tips and tricks will make it even easier to contribute to the [Gatsby core repo](https://github.com/gatsbyjs/gatsby), and help ensure your pull requests are ✅ and accepted.
 That being said everything mentioned here can be applied to just about _any_ JavaScript project.

 ## Editors - Make Your Selection